-Click here to purchase Alex’s CD
+Click here to purchase Alex’s CD or to support his music

 The child is father to the man, and Alex Nollan’s maturation as a musical artist exemplifies the poetic maxim.
 Born in Memphis, city of so many rich genres of American music, Nollan from an early age was steeped in the sounds and traditions of classical, rock, soul, and jazz.
 His early music studies took place at the Rhodes Music Academy, and by the time he reached high school, he knew he would devote his professional life to music—especially jazz.
 He played in J. Thomas Link’s SBA Jazz Ensemble for four years, which performed as the front band for many established groups of various genres, such as the Memphis Symphony Orchestra and eclectic jazz keyboardist Charlie Wood’s band.